zhibirc/todo-s/readme.md

 ## Notes

 - sources are documented in details so minification before usage in production code is recommended;
-- index.js file is used by PhoneGap and unnecessary (except initialization) when Todo-s is used as web application;
 - performance is one of the primary basics of the app (it's even more important on mobile devices).

 ## Versions

-Actual version of Todo-s is 1.2-beta.
+Actual version of todo-s is 1.2-beta.